-Input that is already in a Unicode form (i.e., a sequence of Unicode characters or an octetstream representing a Unicode-based character encoding such as UTF-8 or UTF-16) should be left as is and not normalized or changed.
+Input that is already in a Unicode form (i.e., a sequence of Unicode characters or an octet-stream representing a Unicode-based character encoding such as UTF-8 or UTF-16) should be left as is and not normalized or changed.

 An IRI or IRI reference is a sequence of characters from the UCS.
-For resource identifiers that are not already in a Unicode form (as when written on paper, read aloud, or represented in a text stream using a legacy character encoding), convert the IRI to Unicode.
+For input from presentations (written on paper, read aloud) or translation from other representations (a text stream using a legacy character encoding), convert the input to Unicode.
 Note that some character encodings or transcriptions can be converted to or represented by more than one sequence of Unicode characters.
 Ideally the resulting IRI would use a normalized form, such as Unicode Normalization Form C [UTR15], since that ensures a stable, consistent representation that is most likely to produce the intended results.
+Previous versions of this specification required normalization at this step.
+However, attempts to require normalization in other protocols have met with strong enough resistance that requiring normalization here was considered impractical.
 Implementers and users are cautioned that, while denormalized character sequences are valid, they might be difficult for other users or processes to reproduce and might lead to unexpected results.